mikro-orm/mikro-orm/docs/transactions.md

 you of that requirement.

-A more convenient alternative for explicit transaction demarcation is the use of provided control abstractions in the form of `EntityManager.transactional(cb)`.
+A more convenient alternative for explicit transaction demarcation is the use of provided control abstractions in the form of `em.transactional(cb)`.
 When used, these control abstractions ensure that you never forget to rollback the transaction, in addition to the obvious code reduction.
 An example that is functionally equivalent to the previously shown code looks as follows: